 3. iPhoto Trash

 Ok, I am going to give you an easy one now.
-If you use iPhoto to manage and organize your photos you could be taking up additional space on your Mac.
-When you trash or delete photos in iPhoto those photos go into a separate iPhoto trash can.
+If you use iPhoto to manage and organize your photos, you could take up additional space on your Mac.
+When you trash or delete photos in iPhoto, those photos go into a separate iPhoto trash can.
 You must dump this trash can out in addition to your computer’s main trash can.
-Photos are large files so a trash can full of photos can take up a lot of space.
-In iPhoto go to the menu bar at the top of your screen.
-Click on the “iPhoto” in the upper left-hand corner and choose “Empty iPhoto Trash”.
+Photos are large files, so a trash can full of photos can take up a lot of space.
+In iPhoto, go to the menu bar at the top of your screen.
+Click on the “iPhoto” in the upper left-hand corner and choose “Empty iPhoto Trash.”

 4. Delete from Your Downloads Folder

 Another culprit of a slow Mac is unused Applications.
 It is best to uninstall any Applications you are not using.
 You can go to your Applications folder and drop those into the trash, but that is not really the most thorough way.
-Applications tend to distribute files all over your computer when you install them so you are better using an uninstall process instead.
-AppCleaner is a free application that finds all the files and safely deletes them.
+Applications tend to distribute files all over your computer when installing them, so you are better off using an uninstall process.
+AppCleaner is a free application that finds and safely deletes all files.

 Do you have any tips to keep your Mac running smoother?